djq/dsuf/class_notes.md

 * `googleVis`

 ### Data
 The datasets we will use are available on Stellar [here](http://stellar.mit.edu/S/course/4/sp12/4.474/materials.html).
-Make a folder for this class and unzip them into that folder.
+Make a folder for this class (preferably not on your desktop if you use Windows) and unzip the data into that folder.

 * Millenium Cities Data
+* New York Building + Energy Data
 * Cambridge MA Data from [OpenstreetMap](http://www.openstreetmap.org/)
-* New York Building + Energy Data

-(For the first example (Millenium Cities Data) you can access the data from the website; for the other examples you need to download the data.)
+(For the first example (Millenium Cities Data) you can access the data via the stellar website; for the other examples you need to download the data.)

 ### Introduction to R